KonstantinosF/Flood-Mapping-Using-Satellite-Images/README.md

    The median filter is a non-linear digital filtering technique, often used to remove noise from an image or signal.
 Median filtering is widely used in      digital image processing because it preserves edges while removing noise.
 - <b> Variance </b> </br>
 - <b> NDVI </b> </br>
+The Normalized Difference Vegetation Index (NDVI) was created with the aim of separating vegetation from soil brightness using Landsat MSS satellite data.
+Among the advantages of the index is the minimization of topographical effects.
+It is also almost invariant to different conditions because of the normalized values.
+The range of values ​​is from -1 to +1 with 0 expressing the absence of vegetation while negative values ​​describe land covers such as water, man-made structures, etc. More specifically, values close to zero (-0.1 to 0.1) generally correspond to barren areas of rock, sand, or snow.
+Low, positive values represent shrub and grassland (approximately 0.2 to 0.4), while high values indicate temperate and tropical rainforests (values approaching 1).
+The disadvantages of the index are that it shows saturation at very high concentrations of vegetation and overestimation at low vegetation concentrations due to soil reflectivity.
+Finally, atmospheric conditions, such as thin clouds, can potentially affect NDVI values.

+The formula for retrieving NDVI values is the following:

+NDVI = (NIR - RED) / (NIR + RED)

+More specifically for Sentinel 2 band the formula is modified as follows:

 - <b> NDWI </b> </br>
+The NDWI is used to monitor changes related to water bodies.
+As water bodies strongly absorb light in the visible to infrared electromagnetic spectrum, NDWI uses green and near infrared bands to highlight water bodies.
+It is sensitive to built-up land and can result in overestimation of water bodies.
+Index values greater than 0.5 usually correspond to water bodies, while vegetation usually corresponds to much smaller values and built-up areas to values between zero and 0.2.
+This index can be used as a complementary to NDVI since it is sensitive to changes in water content of vegetation canopies.
+The NDWI results from the following equation:
+NDWI = (NIR – SWIR) / (NIR + SWIR)

+For Sentinel 2 Bands the formula uses the following spectral bands:

+NDWI = (B03 - B08) / (B03 + B08)

 - <b> MNDWI </b> </br>
+The Modified Normalized Difference Water Index (MNDWI) uses green and SWIR bands for the enhancement of open water features.
+It also diminishes built-up area features that are often correlated with open water in other indices.
+The modified NDWI (MNDWI) can enhance open water features while efficiently suppressing and even removing built‐up land noise as well as vegetation and soil noise.
+The enhanced water information using the NDWI is often mixed with built‐up land noise and the area of extracted water is thus overestimated.
+Accordingly, the MNDWI is more suitable for enhancing and extracting water information for a water region with a background dominated by built‐up land areas.
+The MNDWI results from the following equation:
+          MNDWI = (Green - SWIR) / (Green + SWIR)
+More specifically for Sentinel 2 bands the MNDWI the equation is formed as follows:

+MNDWI = (B3 - B11) / (B3 + B11)

 | Hand Labeled             |               |      | Weakly Labeled          |               |     |